 - CATHLEEN A. BAUMANN, Executive Vice President and Chief Financial Officer.
 Ms. Baumann was appointed Chief Financial Officer of the Corporation on September 28, 2022 and Executive Vice President on October 5, 2021.
 Prior to her current appointments, Ms. Baumann was appointed Senior Vice President on August 8, 2012 and Treasurer on July 20, 2009.
 Ms. Baumann held numerous positions within the Corporation since joining as an accountant in 1988, including Senior Accountant and Internal Auditor, Vice President of Internal Audit, and Deputy Chief Financial Officer.
 Ms. Baumann received her bachelor's degree with dual majors in Accounting and Economics from Queens College of the City University of New York and her MBA in Finance from Baruch College's Zicklin School of Business of the City University of New York. - ELLEN K. DUFFY, Executive Vice President for Capital Markets and Investments.
 Ms. Duffy was appointed Executive Vice President for Debt Issuance and Finance on October 5, 2021, and her title was changed to Executive Vice President for Capital Markets and Investments on September 28, 2022.
 Previously, Ms. Duffy was appointed Senior Vice President for Debt Issuance and Finance on September 15, 2009, effective September 21, 2009.
 Prior to joining the Corporation, Ms. Duffy was a principal of the housing finance group at Bank of America Securities ("BAS").
 At BAS, Ms. Duffy focused on quantitative structuring of transactions and cash flow analysis for state and local housing issuers.
 Ms. Duffy previously held positions in the housing areas of the public finance groups at CS First Boston, First Union Securities and Citicorp Investment Bank.
-Ms. Duffy holds a B.A. in Economics from Providence College. - TERESA GIGLIELLO, Executive Vice President for Asset Management.
-Ms. Gigliello was appointed Executive Vice President for Asset Management on October 5, 2021 and Senior Vice President of Portfolio Management on August 3, 1998.
-Prior to such appointments, Ms. Gigliello held the position of Director of Audit.
-She began her career with the Corporation in 1985 as an accountant and served as the Corporation's Internal Auditor from 1986 until her appointment as Director of Audit in 1995.
-Ms. Gigliello received a Bachelor of Science degree from St. John's University.
-Ms. Gigliello has announced her retirement from the Corporation effective November 1, 2023. - SUSANNAH LIPSYTE, Executive Vice President and General Counsel.
+Ms. Duffy holds a B.A. in Economics from Providence College. - VACANT, Executive Vice President for Asset Management. - SUSANNAH LIPSYTE, Executive Vice President and General Counsel.
 Ms. Lipsyte was appointed Executive Vice President on October 5, 2021 and Senior Vice President and General Counsel on September 26, 2019.
 Prior to such appointments, Ms. Lipsyte had been Deputy General Counsel since August 1, 2015 and Secretary of the Corporation since October 7, 2015.
 Ms. Lipsyte, an attorney and member of the New York State Bar, joined the Corporation in 2006 as an Assistant General Counsel and was promoted to Associate General Counsel in 2009.
 Before joining the Corporation, Ms. Lipsyte was a public finance associate at Orrick, Herrington & Sutcliffe LLP.
 Ms. Lipsyte received her B.A. degree from Yale University and her J.D. from Georgetown University Law Center. - MOIRA SKEADOS, Senior Vice President, Deputy General Counsel and Secretary.
 Ms. Skeados, an attorney and member of the New York State Bar, was appointed Senior Vice President on October 5, 2021 and became Deputy General Counsel and Secretary on September 26, 2019.
 Prior to such appointments, she was an Associate General Counsel.
 Ms. Skeados joined the Corporation in 2011 as an Assistant General Counsel and was appointed Assistant Secretary of the Corporation on October 7, 2015.
 Before becoming an Assistant General Counsel, Ms. Skeados was a New York City HPD-HDC Housing Fellow from 2009 to 2011.
 Ms. Skeados received her B.A. degree from Trinity College and her J.D. from Brooklyn Law School.